annmnguyen/519-assignment-1/README.md

 ## Azure Credientials ##

 Authenticate using Azure credientials through Publish Profile and Azure Service Principals using Azure CLI commands.
-This allows the workflow to have access to the Azure Subscriptions and directories needed.
+This allows the workflow to have access to the Azure Subscriptions and directories required.

 ## Workflows ##